BOG MYRTLE

 28th Sept 2008, Troutal Tongue, Duddon Valley, Cumbria.
 Photo: © RWD

 Male and female flowers are on separate plants.
-Male flowers are ovoid, upright and orange (shown here) [female flowers are red and pendulous].
+Male flowers are ovoid, upright and orange (shown here) [female flowers are scarlet-red and plume-like].

 28th Sept 2008, Troutal Tongue, Duddon Valley, Cumbria.
 Photo: © RWD

-The male flowers are orange, here un-opened catkins.
+The male flowers are orange, here as un-opened catkins.

 18th April 2010, nr.
 Stanley Force, Eskdale, Cumbria.
 Photo: © RWD